chengdada123/Proxmox-VE-for-WHMCS/README.md

 # 🎉 FOSS: Open-source Contributions

-If you'd like to contribute to the Module, please open a Pull on GitHub >> The-Network-Crew/Proxmox-VE-for-WHMCS

-_The original module was written in 2 months by @cybercoder for sale online in 2016, though didn't sell any copies so they kindly open-sourced it and removed the licensing requirement._
+If you'd like to contribute to the Module, please open a Pull on GitHub >> The-Network-Crew/Proxmox-VE-for-WHMCS >> cheers! _The original module was written in 2 months by @cybercoder for sale online in 2016, though didn't sell any copies so they kindly open-sourced it and removed the licensing requirement._

 **Thank you to psyborg® for the module's logo design!
 We love it.**

-FOSS is only possible thanks to dedicated people around the world!
+FOSS is only possible thanks to dedicated people around the world! :-)

 **See [CONTRIBUTORS.md](https://github.com/The-Network-Crew/Proxmox-VE-for-WHMCS/blob/master/CONTRIBUTORS.md) for those who've made PVEWHMCS possible.**